RemiKalbe/sapper-oidc/README.md

 export const authPath = "/auth"; // This route initiate the OIDC flow. export const refreshPath = "/refresh"; // This is the route that will be called when tokens need to be refreshed export const protectedPaths = [ // This array stores all the routes where the user MUST be logged in, if not he will be redirected to the identity provider.
-    {path: "/private-info", recursive: true /* This means that all route starting with /private-info required the user to be logged in*/ }, {path: "/privateOnlyHere", recursive: false /* This means that only /privateOnlyHere requires the user to be logged in, /privateOnlyHere/1234569 doesn't require the user to be logged in*/ }
+    {path: "/private-info", recursive: true /* This means that all route starting with /private-info requires the user to be logged in*/ }, {path: "/privateOnlyHere", recursive: false /* This means that only /privateOnlyHere requires the user to be logged in, /privateOnlyHere/1234569 doesn't require the user to be logged in*/ }
     ];